Spiced Pear Collins Cocktail Recipe

 1. Slice pears, then add pear slices, 1 ½ oz lemon juice, 1 ½ tsp rosemary leaves to a blender, blend for 5-10 seconds until smooth, and strain through a cheesecloth.

-2. Add gin, 1 ½ oz pear purée, rosemary clove syrup, ¾ oz lemon juice, and cubed ice to a shaker.
+2. Add gin, 1 ½ oz pear purée, rosemary clove syrup, and ¾ oz lemon juice to a shaker.

 Pin Recipe